Writing by:

 The largest industrial complex in the country today is the combined educational, medical, pharmaceutical industry that, as we’ll see, works together to provide tools to assist a ruling academic elite.
 I want to discuss the invention of new diseases… Read more ›

 As I write, I am looking outside at the beautiful campus in the morning sun.
 Children of all ages are all over – running, playing, calling each other, romping.
-Inside, voices can be heard from the adjacent rooms – and sometimes floating up from… Read more ›
+Inside, voices can be heard from the adjacent rooms – and sometimes floating up… Read more ›

 Danny: I’m interested in finding out what’s going on now at Abundant Acres, David and Jen’s entrepreneurial enterprise.
 David: It’s a multi-layered thing.
 The outer, most obvious, layer is just creating an economically viable farm business that… Read more ›